PatrickTu/roadie-sdk-go/README.md

 This project serves as a wrapper around [Roadie's API](https://docs.roadie.com).
 The client supports `/v1/*` endpoints.

 ### Benefits
-- Maintain compatibility with clients as the specification evolves over time
+- Maintain compatibility with clients as the specification evolves over time.
-- End users don't have to worry about the underlying implementation
+- Simplify usage as end users don't have to worry about the underlying implementation.
 ## Features
 - Supports all authentication methods listed at https://docs.roadie.com/#authentication-methods
 - Retrieving an Estimate